tasmiahr/ai-competitive-intelligence/README.md

 Each cluster becomes a theme, which Claude Haiku summarizes in one sentence.

 ### 📱 Social Sentiment
-Queries relevant Reddit subreddits using its public JSON endpoints with no API key required.
-- Posts mentioning each competitor are scored for sentiment and aggregated into per-competitor signals, surfacing what users are actually saying.
+Queries social posts mentioning each competitor, scores the posts analysing the sentiment, and aggregated into per-competitor signals, surfacing what users are actually saying.
+Relevant Reddit subreddits are used with its public JSON endpoints.

 ### 🖼️ Visual Change Tracking
 Takes full-page Playwright screenshots of competitor pages monthly.